cspotcode/retries/README.md

 If it throws an error, the error is caught and passed to zero or more "handlers."

 Handlers are invoked in order and are responsible for all retry behaviors.
-The
+They
 can:

 - throw the error to abort retrying